-GCE Maths/ Further Maths
+GCE Maths

-These exams appear on the timetable as a number of different examinations.
+One of these exams appear on the timetable as a number of different examinations.
 This is normal and is not an exam clash.
 Students will be given the different papers at the start of the exam and are responsible for balancing their time spent on each element.